How to Manage Access in SAP SuccessFactors

-Every client needs at least one key stakeholder to act as subject matter expert (SME) of the RBP configuration across modules for the entire SuccessFactors landscape.
+Every client needs at least one key stakeholder to act as a subject matter expert (SME) of the RBP configuration across modules for the entire SuccessFactors landscape.
 Potentially two or three SMEs should be assigned depending on client size and the number of SuccessFactors modules in scope.
 The task of this role is to understand the business’s access needs, review requested changes to role definitions, own the workbooks, and have, as a minimum, a high-level understanding of the data stored in SuccessFactors.

 If they’re technically proficient and have the time to perform these actions, the SMEs in this role might be responsible for configuration changes in the system as well.
-Note that the SMEs do require a fairly high-level of SuccessFactors knowledge from a configuration standpoint.
+Note that the SMEs do require a fairly high level of SuccessFactors knowledge from a configuration standpoint.
 Gathering this knowledge requires substantial effort for large implementations.
 Therefore, in many cases, additional resources are made available to support the actual configuration design and implementation according to the workbook definitions.

-For security and privacy reasons, only a select few users should have the ability to modify the RBP configuration in your system, especially since access configuration is system-wide and cannot be granted for only a portion of your user base.
+For security and privacy reasons, only a select few users should have the ability to modify the RBP configuration in your system, especially since access configuration is system-wide and cannot be granted to only a portion of your user base.
 It’s possible to configure different access models per country or legal entity, but it isn’t possible to grant permission to modify these models on specific parts of your system.
 Hence, the super administrators in your system who can access and modify your access models should be part of a central administration team that has the proper training and trust to handle the keys to your system.

 Tip: You can now review which external users from implementation partners and SAP have access to your SuccessFactors back-end and have super administrator accounts.
 To see the list, go to your Admin Center and search for “Manage Provisioning Access.”
-Review of this list should be added to your recurring system audit process.
+A review of this list should be added to your recurring system audit process.

-By default, it’s difficult to decentralize the administration of access management in large or siloed organizations with the standard functionality.
+By default, it’s difficult to decentralize the administration of access management in large or siloed organizations with standard functionality.
 This isn’t just related to changes to the access model, but also to changes in your organization.
 More than 50% of all RBP group definitions are named users.
 In other words, if a person changes roles or a team expands, a request to the access team is required.
 The request must be manually logged in the workbook and updated in the system.
 This ineffective process is hard to audit properly.